softwaresaved/byte-sized-rse/episodes/63-defining-a-workflow.md

 1. Go back to the repository main page in GitHub.
 1. Select `Add file` (you may need to expand your browser Window to see `Add file`) then `Create new file`.
-1. We need to add the workflow file within two nested subdirectories, since that’s where GitHub will look for it.
+1. We need to add the workflow file within two nested subdirectories, since that's where GitHub will look for it.
 In filename text box, add `.github` then add `/`.
 This will allow us to continue adding directories or a filename as needed.
 1. Add `workflows`, and `/` again.